-For example, KFC recently announced a partnership with Jack Harlow, who is also from Kentucky.
+For example, KFC recently announced a partnership with Jack Harlow, also from Kentucky.
 The partnership includes a new “Jack Harlow Meal,” which consists of a spicy chicken sandwich, mac & cheese, french fries, a side of ranch dressing, and a lemonade.

 Other consumer brands have used similar influencer partnerships.

-- Burger King partnered with rapper Nelly, Brazilian artist Anitta, and TikTok influencer Lil Huddy
+- Burger King partnered with rapper Nelly, Brazilian artist Anitta, and TikTok influencer Lil Huddy.

 - Dunkin’ partnered with TikTok influencer Charli D’Amelio

 - Taco Bell announced that Lil Nas X would be the chief impact officer

 Shared Media: User-Generated Content (UGC)